Flu Vaccine for Children

 - Is there a charge?

-The vaccine is completely free for all children aged between 2 years and 17 years.
-Children aged between 6 months and 2 years are free if they are in a high risk category.
+The vaccine is completely free for all children aged between 2 years and 12 years.
+Children aged between 6 months and 2 years, and aged between 13 and 17 years are free if they are in a high risk category.

 - How many doses are needed?